aitorjs/EfemerideApp/README.md

 = Instalation =

 - npm install
-- npm start
+- npm run deploy

 (npm run lint for linting with standard)

-SQLite3 is used as database
+SQLite3 is used as database.

+Open client.html, to see the last changes on the client.